Dose–response relationship: Hill equation

 The Hill equation can be used to describe dose–response relationships, for example ion channel-open-probability vs. ligand concentration.

 Dose is usually in milligrams, micrograms, or grams per kilogram of body-weight for oral exposures or milligrams per cubic meter of ambient air for inhalation exposures.
 Other dose units include moles per body-weight, moles per animal, and for dermal exposure, moles per square centimeter.

+Emax model

+The Emax model is a generalization of the Hill equation where an effect can be set for zero dose.
+Using the same notation as above, we can express the model as:

+Compare with a rearrangement of Hill:

+The Emax model is the single most common non-linear model for describing dose-response relationship in drug development.

+Shape of dose-response curve

+The shape of dose-response curve typically depends on the topology of the targeted reaction network.
+While the shape of the curve is often monotonic, in some cases non-monotonic dose response curves can be seen.

 Limitations

 The concept of linear dose–response relationship, thresholds, and all-or-nothing responses may not apply to non-linear situations.
 A threshold model or linear no-threshold model may be more appropriate, depending on the circumstances.

 A recent critique of these models as they apply to endocrine disruptors argues for a substantial revision of testing and toxicological models at low doses because of observed non-monotonicity, i.e. U-shaped dose/response curves.

 Dose–response relationships generally depend on the exposure time and exposure route (e.g., inhalation, dietary intake); quantifying the response after a different exposure time or for a different route leads to a different relationship and possibly different conclusions on the effects of the stressor under consideration.
 This limitation is caused by the complexity of biological systems and the often unknown biological processes operating between the external exposure and the adverse cellular or tissue response.